John V. Lindsay East River Park

 - Mayor Bloomberg & City Parks Foundation Announce New Catalyst Parks That Will Receive Targeted Influx Of Public And Private Investment

-- East River Park Compost Facility and Constructed Wetland Reconstruction
+- East River Park Compost Facility Reconstruction and Wetland Construction

 - East River Park Dog Run Construction